-This brief survey shows that we are still far from fully understanding and agreeing upon the role of visualisation in mathematics and mathematics education.
-While one can expect differences of opinion to continue to exist on the role of visualisation in proof, there is certainly room for more effort aimed at better ways to use visualisation in its universally accepted role as an important aid to mathematical understanding.
+This brief survey shows that we are still far from a consensus on all potential roles of visualisation in mathematics and mathematics education, and in particular on its role in proof.
+Its role as an important aid to mathematical understanding is universally accepted, however, and there is room for more effort aimed at better ways to use visualisation in this role.